When is Lucifer season 5 on Netflix? What’s going to happen?

 “We are so incredibly thankful to Netflix for resurrecting our show last season, and now letting us finish the story of Lucifer on our terms,” stated showrunners Henderson and Modrovich.
 “Most importantly, we want to thank the fans for their incredible passion and support.
 The best is yet to come!!”

 The excellent news?
-Lucifer sequence 5 was going to encompass 10 episodes, however then six extra have been introduced that means followers may have 16 hours to binge on.
+Lucifer sequence 5 was going to include 10 episodes, however then six extra have been introduced that means followers can have 16 hours to binge on.

-#Lucifer Season 5 simply acquired a HELL of loads higher — and larger!
-We have added six extra hours, for a grand complete of 16 episodes! pic.twitter.com/HILzaacpsb
+#Lucifer Season 5 simply acquired a HELL of loads higher — and greater!
+We have added six extra hours, for a grand whole of 16 episodes! pic.twitter.com/HILzaacpsb

 — See What’s Subsequent (@seewhatsnext) July 26, 2019